gil92723/nyu-processor-design.github.io/src/getting_started/notebooks/02_repo_nav.md

 ```
 git push
 ```
-**Using source control:** Click the blue "Sync Changes" box, which would then push your changes to your branch
+**Using source control:** Click the blue "Sync Changes" box, which would then push your changes to your branch and confirm the push pull that will occur when prompted

 <img src="/images/git/sync.png" width="50%" style="margin-left: auto; margin-right: auto; display: block;" />